How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 Natural drying

 Advice!
-It is worth knowing the time of felling a tree under a bar: in autumn and winter there is no sap movement, which means that the humidity is minimal - the logs will dry out quickly.
+It is worth knowing the time of cutting a tree under a beam: in autumn and winter there is no movement of juice, which means that the humidity is minimal - the logs will dry out quickly.

 Conditions for proper drying: